 In a report published today in the journal Pediatrics, researchers said the prevalence of HPV among girls ages 14 to 19 in the United States fell 64 percent in the first six years after the vaccine was introduced in 2006.

 The report from researchers at the Centers for Disease Control and Prevention (CDC) also stated that the prevalence of HPV among women 20 to 24 years of age dropped 34 percent.

 “We are excited by the fact that there is a growing impact by this vaccination program,” Dr. Lauri Markowitz, a CDC medical epidemiologist and lead author of the study, told Healthline.
 “This is one of our most effective vaccines.”

-The report comes just weeks after the CDC issued new guidelines on when girls and boys should begin to get the three recommended doses of the HPV vaccine.
+The report comes just weeks after the CDC issued on when girls and boys should begin to get the three recommended doses of the HPV vaccine.